OmerFarukKarakoy/DailyEnglish/README.md

 Technologies Used

-React Native
+-React Native

-Firebase Authentication
+-Firebase Authentication

-Firebase Firestore
+-Firebase Firestore

-React Navigation
+-React Navigation

-Expo (Optional)
+-Expo (Optional)

 Contributing

 If you would like to contribute, please fork the repository and submit a pull request.

 License

 This project is licensed under the MIT License.

 Contact